Yubbybada/yubbybada-progress/README.md

 Thanks OumarYanni's One-Commit-Per-Day for inspiration for a lot of the layout

 Also thanks to shepherd-06 and MjMoshi for their programming diaries to serve as inspiration

+## Some extra context about me

+I am a young teen looking to one day making a fully functioning game.

+To do this I have some priorities (it goes in order of importance):

+- Learn how to code (python at this moment)

+- Learn how to make music

+- Learn how to make art

+Posting progress of those here too but it will mainly be programming